- 01. Why your U.S. booth probably shouldn't fly

 Hiring a local builder vs. shipping your own

 The trade-off is finding a builder you trust without the relationship history you'd have at home.
-Ask for references from other U.S. exhibitors who used them, request photos of past work at your size and budget, and budget for one in-person walk-through if the project is over $50K.
+Ask for references from other U.S. exhibitors who used them, request photos of past work at your size and budget, and consider budgeting for one in-person walk-through on larger projects.

 Local labor rules vary wildly